Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Acknowledgments

 \section{Acknowledgments}

 We thank the Innovation Center of the Center for Medicare and Medicaid services for providing access to the CMS Limited Dataset through DUA LDSS-2019-54177.
+We also thank Dr. Pei-Shu Ho for help in understanding Medicare billing data.
 CCC is supported by the Intramural Research Program of the NIH, NIDDK.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE)~\citep{xsede}, which is supported by National Science Foundation grant number ACI-1548562 through allocation TG-DMS190042.

 \Urlmuskip=0mu plus 1mu

 \thefigure{S\arabic{figure}}